the-devil-you-know/my-linux-configuration/README.md

 $ sudo gedit /usr/share/X11/xkb/symbols/ru
 ```

-text from the "ru-my" file.
+text from the "ru-symbols" file.

 Update the "evdev.xml" file for the "ru" section